brandur/sorg/content/nanoglyphs-drafts/016-postgres-13.md

 ![A Life On This Planet -- City](/assets/images/nanoglyphs/016-postgres-13/life-planet-city@2x.jpg)

-Very few people explicitly think of themselves as nihilists, but practically all of us are -- we all know more or less about these problems, and know that what we're doing is unsustainable, but have unconsciously given up on getting traction on any of the major changes needed to solve them.
-Well, everyone except maybe Bill Gates maybe.
+Very few people explicitly think of themselves as nihilists, but practically all of us are -- we all know more or less about these macro-scale problems, and know that what we're doing is unsustainable, but have unconsciously given up on getting traction on any of the major changes needed to solve them.
+Well, everyone except Bill Gates maybe.

 I'm reminded of Alfonso Cuarón's excellent _Children of Men_ where Clive Owen's character asks his cousin, "In a hundred years, there won't be one sad fuck to look at any of this.
 What keeps you going?"

 He replies, "You know what it is Theo?
 I just don't think about it."